 Ink on vellum, acrylic, aluminum rod

 Each image is contained in a clear acrylic sleeve and suspended 6” off the wall by aluminum rod.
-They have been grouped here by rather generalized “categories”, but can also rearranged and combined to heighten the similarities and contradictions between these cultural documents.
+They have been grouped here by rather generalized “categories” but can also be rearranged and combined to heighten the similarities and contradictions between these cultural documents.